 Discover more in Hay

-Hay is a bustling town full of independent shops, markets and al fresco entertainment during the Festival.
-Explore the streets, browse the wares and soak up the atmosphere.
-If you’d like to explore the wider area, why not book onto a farm visit or a Wayfaring walk?
+Picturesque and lively, Hay-on-Wye offers a wide variety of shops, markets and al fresco entertainment during the Festival.
+Explore the streets and soak up the atmosphere.
+Further afield, visit a working farm or take a walk with National Park guides.

 Exploring in and around Hay-on-Wye